ajay-dhangar/algo/docs/heap/Kth-largest-using-min_heap.md

 1. Create a min heap to store the K largest elements
 2. Process elements one by one:
-   - If heap size < K: Insert the element
+   - If heap size &lt; K: Insert the element
    - If heap size = K: Compare with root (smallest element)
-     - If current element > root: Remove root and insert current element
+     - If current element &gt; root: Remove root and insert current element
      - Otherwise: Skip the element
 3. After processing all elements, the root contains the Kth largest element